This article is generated by AI translation.

 Dedicated to UPDATE statements to solve the problem of comma concatenation during dynamic column updates.

-@{set, ...}: Appends assignment when the parameter is not null, and automatically manages commas.@{ifset, test, ...}: Effective only when thetestexpression is true.
+@{set, sql fragment}: Appends assignment when the argument is not null, and automatically manages commas.
+Unlikeand/or,setallows argument values to be null.@{ifset, OGNL condition, sql fragment}: Effective only when the OGNL condition is true.

 - Using Rules